 Tips for Plane Trips

-In light of COVID there are been changes to airport security.
-For continually updates on go to TSA.gov.
-In addition, always check your airlines website prior to your flight for possible changes in procedures, arrive to the airport early with your mask on and your pre-printed boarding pass.
+Changes to airport security happen all the time.
+To keep up-to-date please visit TSA.gov.
+In addition, always check your airlines website prior to your flight for possible changes in procedures, arrive to the airport early with your pre-printed boarding pass.

 Three new TSA Checkpoint Regulations: